Planning decisions need to address potential issues in the immediate vicinity of airports, and their broader environs.

 For details of Victoria's local government owned and operated airports refer to the relevant council website.

-The Department has published guidance on using Victoria's planning system, including airport related content.
+The department has published guidance on using Victoria's planning system, including airport related content.

 The Department of Economic Development, Jobs, Transport and Resources has produced a Defence Technologies Sector Strategy highlighting the aerospace industry's significant contribution to Victoria's economy.
-The strategy is available on Business Victoria's Future Industries page.